Embird Embroidery Software

 Custom Outline Samples

-Samples are simple stitch formations used to create fancy outlines.
-They are aligned along the outline in a continuous sewing pattern.
+Samples are fundamental stitch formations utilized to create decorative "fancy" outlines.
+These formations are aligned along the path of the outline to establish a continuous sewing pattern.

 Sample aligned continuously along the outline

-There are a number of pre-defined stitch samples included with Studio, but users can also create up to five custom outline samples that are saved with the design.
-Studio contains a built-in sample editor that facilitates this task.
+Studio includes a variety of pre-defined stitch samples; however, users can also define up to five custom outline samples that are saved directly with the design.
+Studio features a built-in Sample Editor designed to facilitate this process.

 A